Anthony S. Fauci, M.D.

 - HIV disease is associated with an inability of B cells to mount an effective response against immunogens such as the influenza vaccine.
 The most defective component is the influenza-specific memory B-cell response, which correlates with a loss of memory B cells in chronic HIV infection.

-Role of HIV gp120 signal transduction in viral replication and immune dysfunction (Lead Investigators: James Arthos, Ph.D., and Claudia Cicala, Ph.D.)
+Role of HIV envelope-target cell interactions in the pathogenesis of HIV infection (Lead Investigators: James Arthos, Ph.D., and Claudia Cicala, Ph.D.)

-- HIV-1 envelope binds to, and signals through alpha 4 beta 7 integrin, the gut mucosal homing receptor for peripheral T cells.
+- HIV-1 envelope binds to, and signals through α4β7 integrin, the gut mucosal homing receptor for peripheral T cells.

 - The HIV envelope protein gp120 binds to a conformationally active form of α4β7 on CD4+ T cells.
 This binding is independent of the binding of envelope to the CD4 molecule.
-Because the function of α4β7 is intimately linked to gut associated lymphoid tissue, where HIV replicates at high levels, especially in acute-early infection, the specific affinity observed suggests that envelope-α4β7 interactions play an important role in HIV pathogenesis.
+Because the function of α4β7 is intimately linked to GALT, where HIV replicates at high levels especially in acute/early infection, the specific affinity observed suggests that envelope-α α4β7 interactions play an important role in HIV pathogenesis.

 Dr. Fauci received his A.B. from the College of the Holy Cross and his M.D. from Cornell University Medical College.
 He then completed an internship and residency at The New York Hospital-Cornell Medical Center.
 In 1968, Dr. Fauci came to NIH as a clinical associate in the NIAID Laboratory of Clinical Investigation.
 In 1980, he was appointed chief of the Laboratory of Immunoregulation, a position he still holds.
 Dr. Fauci became director of NIAID in 1984.
 He serves as one of the key advisors to the White House and U.S. Department of Health and Human Services on global AIDS issues and on initiatives to bolster medical and public health preparedness against emerging infectious disease threats such as pandemic influenza.